didnothingright/tfjs-nest-inferencer/README.md

 # Tensorflowjs Nest Inferencer

-This is a simple example of a proof of concept, implementing a REST API with NestJS.
+This is a simple proof of concept, implementing a REST API with NestJS.
 At the moment only YOLO prediction is supported.

 ## Installation